paulhendricks/kaggle-rossmann-store-sales/README.md

 # Kaggle: Rossmann Store Sales

-This is a Kaggle project to learn more about [time series forecasting](https://en.wikipedia.org/wiki/Time_series).
+This is a [Kaggle project for Rossman](https://www.kaggle.com/c/rossmann-store-sales) to learn more about [time series forecasting](https://en.wikipedia.org/wiki/Time_series) for store sales.